RitianYu/RitianYu.github.io/_pages/about.md

   - /about.html
 ---

 I am a forth-year student from Shandong university and an incoming master at Zhejiang University.
-My research interest lies in Computer Vision and Robotics.
+My research interest lies in Robot Vision.

 I am very fortunate to be advised by [Prof.Sida Peng](https://pengsida.net/) and [Prof.Xiaowei Zhou](https://xzhou.me/) at the [State Key Lab of CAD&CG](http://www.cad.zju.edu.cn/zhongwen.html), Zhejiang Univeristy.
 You can find my [CV](https://github.com/RitianYu/RitianYu.github.io/blob/master/files/个人简历.pdf) hear.